SP5GW/garden_lights_rb_pi_zero/README.md

 - Simple unit diagnostics can be obtained by running command sudo gardenpi --test
 - Buzzer volume can be controlled with potentiometer Buzz.
 Vol.
 - Controller's syslog messages are forwarded to rsyslog server and kafka broker
-- Remote loggin enabled/configured/disabled using sudo gardenpi --logging option with parameters
+- Remote logging enabled/configured/disabled using sudo gardenpi --logging option with parameters
+- Power plug with additional digital line indicating source of power (solar vs. dc power supply) added
+- Additional hardware unit switching automatically power source to dc power supply when battery voltage is too low released as a separate project (Solar / DC Backup Power Switch with Power Source Indicator).
+Unit is fully compatible with gardenpi controller version 5.0 and later.

 **Design and Build Instructions**